Flagrant foul: NCAA

 Certain conduct constitutes a flagrant foul despite not being malevolent or unsportsmanlike.

 NFHS

-In the United States, the NFHS rulebook defines flagrant fouls in Rule 10: Fouls and Penalties.
+In the United States, the NFHS rulebook, which governs high school play, defines flagrant fouls in Rule 10: Fouls and Penalties.
 The word "flagrant" itself is defined in Rule 2: Definitions; 2-16c calls it "a foul so severe or extreme that it places an opponent in danger of serious injury, and/or involves violations that are extremely or persistently vulgar or abusive conduct."
 All flagrant fouls result in disqualification of the offender in addition to two free throws and possession for the offended team.